0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 ## Investment Thesis

-Following the Virus / stock market fall, the actions of the governments to expand their balance sheets has only re-enforced my view on inflation.
+Following the pandemic and resulting stock market fall, the actions of the governments to expand their balance sheets has re-enforced my view on inflation.
 I was surprised to find that, as an inflation hedge, the energy sector has outperformed both industrial and precious metals.

 <img style="border: 0;" src="/img/2020/20200712_EnergyInflationHedge.png" />